aaronczichon/website/personal/src/pages/index.md

 On my more than 11 years experience in the software development industry I worked with small and large teams in various roles.

-But hey, life's not just about coding (though I do love it!).
-I'm all about the balance, whether it's spiking volleyballs on the court (or beach), pounding the pavement on a run, or catching the Formula 1 action (with a hopeful eye on Mercedes).
-And when the weather's fine, you'll likely find me cruising on my motorcycle, soaking in the sun and the breeze.

 In my free time I love to play volleyball or go out for running and sometimes athletics.
 I'm a huge fan of Formula 1 (yes Mercedes is still my favourite team) and on good, sunny days I like to drive my motorcycle.
 Over the past years I also had different roles for volunteering in my hometown community and the local sports club from being responsible for the financial parts of the Volleyball branch, being a chairman of the whole club from 2020 until 2024 and now in the responsible for IT and official communications.
 I always got my hands in something worthwhile.